JSydll/YoT/Readme.md

 Among these are:

 - `meta-connectivity` with some foundational features like compile-time wifi configuration
-- `meta-cmakeapp` providing a wrapper for a CMake-based application built and deployed in the image
+- `meta-application` providing a wrapper for a CMake-based application built and deployed in the image

 ## To dos